king0913/academic-kickstart/content/project/stats/index.md

 In the Summer of 2018, I served as the instructor for an introductory course in statistics designed for students in the social sciences.
 This course is built around discussion- and practice-based lectures and low-stakes daily quizzes to help students continually gauge their understanding of the material.

 The course also includes hands-on data analysis projects to help students apply the concepts learned in class and to develop their skills as producers of social research.
-See the links above for a detailed course syllabus as well as sample lecture slides and sample quiz.
+See the links above for a detailed course syllabus as well as sample lecture slides and a sample quiz.
 See below for what students had to say about the course.

 ## Student Testimonials